Frequently Asked Questions

 What is the time commitment to volunteer at Camp HIS KIDS?

 Camp HIS KIDS volunteers are required to stay at camp for the entire week, with the exception of day nurse volunteers and day volunteers.
-Depending on the volunteer assignment, volunteers will arrive Saturday morning or afternoon, July 9, and all full-week volunteers will depart the evening of Friday, July 15.
+Depending on the volunteer assignment, volunteers will arrive Saturday morning or afternoon, July 22, and all full-week volunteers will depart the early evening of Friday, July 28.
 Day nurses can come any day Sunday-Thursday the week of camp.
 Be sure to fill out all required paperwork in order to become a camp volunteer or day nurse by visiting our Apply Now page.

 What are the requirements for Camp HIS KIDS volunteers?

 Camp volunteers are required to fill out all needed paperwork, provide a copy of their insurance card, and abide by the Camp HIS KIDS rules and volunteer policies.
-Camp volunteers are encouraged to participate in our pre-camp fundraisers and to raise a minimum of $200 to cover camp costs. (except nurses and day volunteers) Cell phones & other internet-capable electronic devices are not permitted at Camp HIS KIDS for the safety and protection of our campers and LITs.
+Camp volunteers are encouraged to participate in our pre-camp fundraisers and to raise a minimum of $200 to cover camp costs. (except nurses and day volunteers) Cell phones & other internet-capable electronic devices are not permitted in cabins with campers & LITs for the safety and protection of minors at camp.
 For more information on volunteer requirements, visit our Volunteer page.

 What kinds of activities will I be doing at Camp HIS KIDS?